atsepkov/RapydScript/README.md

 Modules
 -------

-RapydScript's module system works almost exactly like pythons.
+RapydScript's module system works almost exactly like Python's.
 Modules are files ending with the suffix ```.pyj``` and packages are directories containing an ```__init__.pyj``` file.
 The only caveat is that star imports are not currently supported (this is by design, star imports are easily abused).